liberland/laws/drafting/preliminary/border_law.md

 ## Section 4: Identification
 #### Art.
 7: Indentity
-1) A person that applies for visa or entry, henceforth "applicant" must prove their identity in one or more following manners:
+1) A person that applies for visa or entry, henceforth "Applicant; their act of attempting entry or gaining visa shall be known as "Application";" must prove their identity in one or more following manners:
 a) a recognized and valid travel document; or
 b) one or more documents issued by a government of established repute or recognized by Liberland;
 c) documentation clearly verifying their identity by other means where the above can't be obtained.
 2) An applicant shall declare other previous or current identities or aliases that are relevant for establishing their identiy or when asked by an Immigration Officer.
 They shall also provide any additional information in an interview, if asked by an immigration officer.

 #### Art.
 8: Character
-1) An Applicant shall declare and document the information sufficient for confirming their good character when requested by an Immigration Officer, including but not limited to:
+1) A non-Citizen Applicant shall declare and document the information sufficient for confirming their good character when requested by an Immigration Officer, including but not limited to:
 a) their past and present criminal convictions;
 b) associations with known terrorist or extremist groups; and
 c) instances of previously refused visas.